pepaslabs/1590b-isothermal/README.md

 ![](ltspice/Thermistor-3.3v-20C-30C.png)

-See also [](https://github.com/cellularmitosis/logs/tree/master/20180126-25c-chamber-tuning) for PID tuning and measurements of a similar design (based on MCP9701 rather than thermistors).
+See also [this link](https://github.com/cellularmitosis/logs/tree/master/20180126-25c-chamber-tuning) for PID tuning and measurements of a similar design (based on MCP9701 rather than thermistors).